clokep/relapse/docs/postgres.md

 ### Fixing inconsistent sequences error

-Synapse uses Postgres sequences to generate IDs for various tables.
-A sequence and associated table can get out of sync if, for example, Synapse has been downgraded and then upgraded again.
+Relapse uses Postgres sequences to generate IDs for various tables.
+A sequence and associated table can get out of sync if, for example, Relapse has been downgraded and then upgraded again.

-To fix the issue shut down Synapse (including any and all workers) and run the SQL command included in the error message.
-Once done Synapse should start successfully.
+To fix the issue shut down Relapse (including any and all workers) and run the SQL command included in the error message.
+Once done Relapse should start successfully.